Coronavirus: Claim back Statutory Sick Pay paid to your employees due to coronavirus (COVID-19)

 HMRC will check claims and take appropriate action to withhold or recover payments found to be dishonest or inaccurate.
 Where employers knowingly and deliberately provide false or misleading information to benefit from the claim, HMRC will apply penalties of up to £3,000.

-HMRC will contact you using the details you provided if we have any queries about the claim.
+HMRC will contact you using the details you provided if they have any queries about the claim.

 Do not contact HMRC unless it has been more than 10 working days since you have made your claim and you have not received it or been contacted by them within that time.